What Happens To Your Body When You Stop Drinking, Day By Day

-The pandemic has driven many of us to drink.
-Whether it’s a little added stress relief or an attempt to alleviate months of mind-numbing monotony, many of us are adding another cocktail, beer, or glass of wine at night.
+Whether it’s a little added stress relief or an attempt to add a little fun to your evenings, many of us are adding another cocktail, beer, or glass of wine at night.
 Does it lead to sluggish, irritable mornings?
 Sometimes.
-But even if you don’t notice the change, if you look at the science of what happens when you stop drinking, let’s just say you might have second thoughts about leaning into this habit.
+But even if you don’t notice the change, if you look at the science of what happens to your body when you stop drinking, let’s just say you might have second thoughts about leaning into this habit.

 First of all, alcohol in moderation is mostly fine and maybe even good for you, according to some research.
 The problem lies in the fact that it’s surprisingly easy to exceed what the experts call “moderate” drinking.
 For men, imbibing 15 or more drinks per week renders them a “heavy” or “problem” drinker.
 For women, it takes just 12 or more a week to enter the trouble zone.

 Now, having that many drinks over the course of seven days doesn’t mean you’re an alcoholic (though it can put you at risk of developing a dependency).
 It does, however, take a toll on your health.

 “Alcohol is nondiscriminatory — it affects the entire body,” says Mita Johnson, Ed.D., an addiction educator and president of NAADAC, the Association for Addiction Professionals.
 “It slows down systems, causing them to work harder than they need to, and that’s what becomes problematic.”

 Some of the downsides of heavy drinking are painfully obvious: low energy, morning headaches, an expanding waistline, to name a few.
 Others are subtler but potentially more harmful, such as high blood pressure, unhealthy cholesterol levels, liver damage, and heightened risk of heart disease, diabetes, and several cancers.
 “Just because you’re not feeling something doesn’t mean something is not happening in your body,” Johnson says.